 As moms, we’re always learning new tips and tricks to make mom life easier.
-Here are 20 of my best mom hacks.
+Here are 30 of my best mom hacks.
+Read and then let me know what you’d add!

-Although I’ve not been a mom for suuuper long (just seven years this past summer) I’ve definitely learned some little things that I like to do to make life run a little smoother in my home.
+I’ve been a mom for almost 9 years now (HOW IS THAT POSSIBLE?!)
+Over the past almost-decade I’ve gradually learned some different little things that I can do to make life run a bit smoother in my home.

-For today’s post I first sat down and and asked myself: what are some things that I do as a mom to make life run a little smoother?
+When I originally wrote this post several years ago I first sat down and and asked myself: what are some things that I do as a mom to make life run a little smoother?
 Then, I reached out to some moms in a Facebook group I’m a part of and asked them the same question.
-I LOVED hearing all their tips!
+I LOVED hearing all their tips for moms!

 1. Clean the bathroom while the kids are taking a bath.

 While the kids are splashing in the tub it’s a great time to quickly clean the toilet, sink, and mirror.
-Plus, if have the bath water end up on the floor you can mop it up with a towel at the end of bath time and call the floor good too! 😉
+Plus, if half the bath water ends up on the floor you can mop it up with a towel at the end of bath time and call the floor good too! 😉

 2. Quickly clean up after meals while the baby and/or toddler is still strapped in their highchair/booster seat.

-I will forever be a fan of using the highchair to contain the baby (and sometimes the toddler!)
+I will forever be a fan of using our little portable highchair to contain the baby (and sometimes the toddler!)

 3. Have a designated naptime/quiet time every afternoon.